cysouw/diathesis/review/reviewLSP.md

 The notion ‘Affectedness’ is used differently by different authors.
 How is the term used in the current volume?
 I am not sure why, for example, ‘selbstbezogener Reflexiv’ (p.
 92) and ‘Reziprok’ (p.
 93) is subsumed under the notion of ‘affectedness’.
 The notion ‘affectedness’ needs a precise explication in the book.
 I wonder in how far the examples in 4.38 (p.
 93) display a (slight) difference in affectedness of the subject-referent.
 Is this mere intuition or supported by linguistic test criteria?

 > The term 'affectedness' in chapter 4 was indeed unfortunate.
-I have changed it to the more non-commital 'diathetical epethesis'.
+I have changed it to the more non-commital 'diathetical epithesis'.
 This is clearly not an ideal name, and I look forward to a better analysis of the phenomena discussed under this heading.
 Note that there are a few incidental uses of the word 'affectedness' still in the book, but in these cases the word is clearly used atheoretically.

 Closely related is the discussion of the distinction between unmarked anticausatives and unmarked causatives (p.
 110).
 There seems to be an intuitive decision for analyzing the examples in 5.33 as an instance of a causative alternation.
 One wonders whether this can be substantiated by linguistic test criteria.
 One could argue, for example, that a gebautes Haus always presupposes that someone has built the house.
 There is definitely some semantics literature dealing with this issue (one could start with Andrew Koontz-Garbooden’s work).
 Anyway, a decision to analyze the example in terms of this or that category should be supported by linguistics criteria and not mere intuition.